-The Town has been named in various lawsuits.
+The Town has been named in various lawsuits, mostly related to property assessments.
 The Town has sufficient insurance coverage to pay any claims that could be awarded.
-In addition, the Town has several tax certiorari proceedings pending and, in the opinion of legal counsel, it is too early to determine the outcome.
+The Town has several tax certiorari proceedings pending and, in the opinion of legal counsel, it is too early to determine the outcome.